cs3org/OCM-API/README.md

 The first step would be to confirm the validity of each properties:

-- '(request-target)' and 'host' are immutable to the type of the request and the local/current host,
+- `(request-target)` and `host` are immutable to the type of the request and the local/current host,
-- 'content-length' and 'digest' can be re-generated and compared from the payload of the request,
+- `content-length` and `digest` can be re-generated and compared from the payload of the request,
-- A maximum TTL must be applied to 'date' and current timestamp,
+- a maximum TTL must be applied to `date` and current timestamp,
-- regarding data contained in the 'Signature' header:
+- regarding data contained in the `Signature` header:
-  * using 'keyId' to get the public key from remote signatory,
+  * using `keyId` to get the public key from remote signatory,
-  * 'headers' is used to generate the clear version of the signature and must contain at least 'content-length', 'date', 'digest' and 'host',
+  * `headers` is used to generate the clear version of the signature and must contain at least `content-length`, `date`, `digest` and `host`,
-  * 'signature' is the encrypted version of the signature.
+  * `signature` is the encrypted version of the signature.

 Here is an example of how to verify the signature using the headers, the signature and the public key: